Lidija Liepiņa: Biography

 Lidija received her first scientific experience in a military field laboratory on the Western Front.
 This laboratory was organized in the fall of 1915 and was headed by the famous physical chemist - Professor Nikolay Shilov.
 The laboratory was in a train boxcar.
 Employees investigated the quality of gas masks - in particular, the processes and efficiency of absorption of gases by activated carbon.
 According to Lidija memory, once the laboratory was ordered to investigate the action of Aztec tobacco as an adsorbent against chlorine.
 This order was deciphered as it was a provocation by the Germans.
 In addition, analytical work was set in the laboratory - for example, establishing the composition of the substances used by the Germans.
 The laboratory was well equipped and after the revolution was transferred to the Russian State Agrarian University.
 Lidija and Nikolay Shilov were credited for creating the first Russian gas mask, though poor-quality prototypes existed before their work.
 She would later publish her notes on their works around 1919 which she called the "Theory of Dynamic Adsorption".

 On September 29, 1917, Lidija Lepina graduated from the Moscow Higher Courses for Women with a first-degree diploma.
 Her thesis was devoted to the catalytic breakdown of fats with sulfonaphthenic acids.
 Although Sergey Namyotkin was listed as the head of this work, in fact it was directed by Nikolay Shilov.

 In November 1917, she passed a qualifying exam that allowed her to work in research institutions, as well as teach in higher educational institutions.
 After that she began teaching analytical and inorganic chemistry at the Plekhanov Russian University of Economics.
 In 1920, Liepiņa also started teaching at the Moscow Higher Technical School (Bauman Moscow State Technical University).
 She was the first woman teacher in this school.
 Throughout Lidjia's life, her criterion of success was not the official positions that she received, but her scientific ideas and publications.
-Her first work - the article about adsorbtion, that she done together with Nikolay Shilov, was published in Russia in 1919 and in German in 1920.
+Her first work - the article about adsorption, that she done together with Nikolay Shilov, was published in Russia in 1919 and in German in 1920.
 Another joint work that Lidija herself considered significant was the study of electrode potentials that was made in 1923–1924.

 From the October 1922 to February 1923, she made a number of trips to Germany to work in the laboratories of the greatest scientists of the time.
 She also visited laboratories of the Nobel laureates Fritz Haber, Wolfgang Ostwald and other prominent chemists.
 In 1929, in the laboratory of Max Bodenstein at the University of Berlin, she completed a series of works on the synthesis and study of the properties of inorganic oxygen-free nitrogen compounds.
 During this trip she met the Nobel laureate Walther Nernst.